How to stake Ethereum (ETH)

 How much can I earn with Ethereum staking?

-At the time of writing you can earn anywhere between 3% and 8% of your invested ETH, paid annually in ETH coins.
+As of September 2022 you can earn around 4% of your invested ETH, paid annually in ETH coins.
+This rate is dynamic though and will change over time.

 Your rate of return depends on the number of ETH staked at any given time across the network.
 When fewer ETH are validating the network, the reward is higher to provide an incentive for more users to stake their ETH.
 The more ETH staked at the same time, the lower the reward.